-Information sheets 10A-10G on benefits, social care, work and MND, and other financial support.
+Information sheets 10A-10G on benefits (including Carer's Allowance), social care, work and MND, and other financial support.

 7: Your own wellbeing

 As a carer it is often difficult to find time to look after your own needs.
 This can result in a situation where you are no longer able to continue your caring role, even if this is still your wish.